MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

   </tr>
   <tr>
     <td> This method is called when a notification is activated but the user is currently not logged in to their student calendar application.
 It sends
-	a message to the user based on their personal notification settings.</td>
+	a message to the user based on their personal notification settings.

+Parameters:
+Notification -  the notification object that has been activated.

+Return:
+None</td>
   </tr>
 </tr>
 <tr>